25 Outlook 2016 Command Line Switches You Have to Know

-The command line interface can be intimidating, especially for users who aren’t particularly familiar with it.
-However, it can also offer up major benefits if you’re willing to take some time to learn the ropes.
+The command line interface can seem intimidating, especially if you aren’t particularly familiar with using it.
+However, it can offer major benefits if you’re willing to learn the basics.

-Command line switches can be used in Outlook to perform all kinds of operations.
-Whether you’re troubleshooting a problem, or just trying to speed up your normal usage, these switches offer serious advantages — and they’re not at all difficult to put into action, once you know how.
+Command line switches can be used in Outlook to perform all kinds of tasks.
+Whether you’re troubleshooting a problem or just trying to speed up your normal usage, these switches offer serious advantages.

 Here are 25 command line switches for Outlook to get started with.

 Introduction to Run Commands